onedayrun/pricing/README.md

 # [pricing.oneday.run](https://pricing.oneday.run/#/)

+## Softreck

+Our company is specializing in a huge variety of solutions.
+We offer to create Multi-vendor marketplace eCommerce software on top of the open-source solutions

+The multi-vendor platform we propose ensures your online store growth and being one step ahead of your competitors.
+Every line of our code follows standards, and high-quality code ensures scalability, so you are no longer limited through the technology.

+## Leadership through software development

+We have the same mission in mind – to help you achieve your goals.
+Planning, development, and communication customized for your business.

+### Fit the Best Solutions
+Technology suited to your current and future needs.

+### Engineer Your Success
+Rapdily development and short cycles with timely communication.

+### Launch & Grow
+Full support and maintenance.

+## MVP

 An MVP design should atleast be based on solving one of the 3 problems or a combination of them

 1. Are you trying to reduce the cycle time of operation or business solution delivery?